January 01, 2023

-"Out-of-network" describes providers and facilities that haven't signed a contract with your health plan.
-Out-of-network providers may be permitted to bill you for the difference between what your plan agreed to pay and the full amount charged for a service.
+"Out-of-network" means providers and facilities that haven't signed a contract with your health plan to provide services.
+Out-of-network providers may be allowed to bill you for the difference between what your plan pays and the full amount charged for a service.
 This is called"balance billing".
-This amount is likely more than in-network costs for the same service and might not count toward your annual out-of-pocket limit.
+This amount is likely more than in-network costs for the same service and might not count toward your plan's deductible or annual out-of-pocket limit.